 Knapsack is very fast and elegant, but was broken in 1982.
-However, there have been several improvements that have also been broken (in the 80's and 90's).
-It would be very nice to get a secure improvement.
+However, there have been several improvements that have also been broken (in the 80's and 90's)

 ElGamal is nowadays used in practice.
 It has been improved using elliptic curves: it has smaller key sizes and faster operations.
 New standards are coming.